evanfrawley/Tipulator/README.md

 ## Notes

 Since this was my first exposure to iOS development, this project was quite a bit of failing forward.
 I started by watching videos, reading stackoverflow pages, and googling things.
 A few times, I even started the entire repository over again because I didn't like how my app was developing.
 I also wanted to make my submission unique, so I added a whole new feature to the application, which required learning about a whole new section of iOS functionalities.
-While I feel quite confident in my hard programming coding skills, this project was quite a challenge because I was also learning how to make an intuitive UI while learning a new language and weaving in the coding skills I already had.
+While I feel quite confident in my hard programming coding skills, this project was quite a challenge because I was learning how to make an intuitive UI while learning a new language while at the school library (my primary access to a Mac system!).
+Nonetheless, it was a great opportunity to dive right into iOS dev and fulfilled my long standing desire to make an iPhone app.

 ## License